-“How I Got My Agent” is a recurring feature on the GLA blog.
+“How I Got My Agent” is a recurring feature on the Guide to Literary Agents Blog, with this installment featuring Carson Morton, author of STEALING MONA LISA: A MYSTERY.
+These columns are great ways for you to learn how to find a literary agent.
 Some tales are of long roads and many setbacks, while others are of good luck and quick signings.
-To see the previous installments of this column, click here.
-If you have a literary agent and would be interested in writing a short guest column for this GLA blog, e-mail me at email@example.com and we’ll talk specifics.
+If you have a literary agent and would be interested in writing a short guest column for this GLA blog, e-mail me at firstname.lastname@example.org and we’ll talk specifics.

 Carson Morton is the author of Stealing Mona Lisa, a debut that